Murf-y/6wrni-Bot/README.md

     - #### Give-xp :
       Give a set amout of xp from a member the amount should be a multiple of 5(require a moderator).
     - #### Message event :
-      Add a random amout of xp between 15 and 25 for a member works only once in a minute to avoid spam.
+      Add 5xp to a member works only once per minute to avoid spam.
     - #### Rewarded Role Event:
       Give the corresponding role to a member when they reach a certain level (lvl 5 / lvl 10 / lvl 20 / lvl 100)
     - #### ThanksWords:
-      Give a member 5 points if he was thanked by a user!
+      Give a member 5 points if he was thanked by a user works only once per minute!
 - ### **User**
     - #### Userinfo :
       send a message contain a discord member information (e.g. id and joined date ...ect)
     - #### GiveRole :
       give a member the specified role if allowable.
     - #### RemoveRole:
-      remove a role from a member if he already have it.
+      remove a role from a member if he already has it.
 - ### **Utility**
     - #### Botinfo :
       shows information of the bot.